Comic Browser:

 Going Viral

-Fear Itself: The Home Front #3 Synopsis by Peter Silvestro
+Fear Itself: The Home Front #3 synopsis by Peter Silvestro

 Miriam Sharpe threatens the mob who are planning to kill Speedball, ordering them to stop.
 She makes clear that Speedball did not kill her son, only making the situation worse.
 She also says that there are times when they need superheroes and this is one of those times.
 She tells someone to look at their laptop and the news comes in of the Serpent’s attacks all over the world, including eight powerful individuals with hammers.
 Miriam tells Speedball to go out and help someone, wherever no superhero is, to give them hope…